resthub/resthub.org/tutorial/spring.rst

 - **repository**: This package contains your repositories, i.e. classes that provide methods to manipulate, persist and retrieve your objects from your JPA manager (and so your database).
 In the generated sample, the archetype provided you a SampleRepository that simply extend Spring-Data ``JpaRepository``. for behaviour, see Spring-Data JPA documentation for details.
-- **initializers**: initializers are special classes executed at application startup to setup your webapp. ``WebappInitializer`` load your spring application contexts, setup filters, etc. (all actions that you previously configured in your web.xml).
-The archetype provided you a ``SampleInitializer`` to setup sepcific domain model initializations such as data creation.
 - **configurers**: configurers are using Spring Java Config to allow you define you Spring beans and your Spring configuration.
 They contains the same information than your old applicationContext.xml files, but described with Java code in the ``WebAppConfigurer`` class.
+- **initializers**: Initializers are special classes executed at application startup to setup your webapp. ``WebappInitializer`` load your spring application contexts, setup filters, etc. (all actions that you previously configured in your web.xml).
+The archetype provided you a ``SampleInitializer`` to setup sepcific domain model initializations such as data creation.
-- ``src/main/resources`` contains all non java source files and, in particular, your spring application context (kept for some parts that still need an applicationContext.xml file like Spring Security), your database configuration file and you logging configuration.
+- ``src/main/resources`` contains all non java source files and, in particular, your spring application context, your database configuration file and you logging configuration.
 - ``src/test/`` contains, obviously, all you test related files and has the same structure as src/main (i.e. *java* and *resources*).

 Step 2: Customize Model
 -----------------------

-**Solution** : you can find solution at `<spring/solution.html#step-2-customize-model>`_

 Let's start to customize the project generated by our archetype.